-Our buyer’s guide will help you find the perfect Kenmore gas grill — just in time for your first summer cookout.
+Our buyer’s guide will help you find the perfect gas grill — just in time for your next cookout.

-Summer is almost here — and that means barbecue season!
-From Memorial Day cookouts to evenings spent out on the patio, a good gas grill is a must.
-But how do you know which Kenmore grill is right for you and your lifestyle?
-If you’re planning on buying a new gas grill this summer, check out this buyer’s guide to help find the perfect grill for you.
+When you’re planning on buying a new gas grill this fall, check out this buyer’s guide to help find the perfect grill for you.
 From searing burners and rotisserie sets to the infrared and convection options, this handy list of questions to ask will turn you into a grill master in no time.

 1. What size grill do I need?

 Size matters when you’re choosing a gas grill.
 First, determine how many people you usually cook for.
 Traditionally, you want at least 72 square inches of room on the main grill grate for each person eating.
 If you don’t have a tape measure handy, that’s about the size of a dinner plate.
 Speaking of size, make sure your grill has at least 12 inches of headspace between the cooking grate and the inside of the lid.
 This extra space will give your grill the versatility to sear steaks or even roast a whole turkey!

 If you’re cooking for a large group, the more burners, the better.
 Multiple burners give you more control over the cook temp, especially when you’re grilling for a large crowd.
 However, don’t spend money on unnecessary burners.
 A grill with two to three burners should be enough for the average griller.

 Do you prefer the side dishes to the main course?
 Some grills come with side burners.
 They’re great for warming dishes, making sauces and getting that perfect sear on a cob of corn.

 3. Infrared or convection?